Ayodejidc1992/bioc6243/project-linux/README.md

 $ ls -ltr
 $ nano file.txt**
 ---
-the first code (cd ~/mybioc6243/project-linux) Moves into the project directory where files will be stored and inspected. cp /groups/bioc6243_0/data/fastq/toy.fastq. copies the FASTQ file toy.fastq into the current directory(~/mybioc6243/project-linux)	.means current directory and keeps a local copy for inspection cat toy.fastq Prints the entire contents of the FASTQ file to the terminal.
+The first code (cd ~/mybioc6243/project-linux) Moves into the project directory where files will be stored and inspected. cp /groups/bioc6243_0/data/fastq/toy.fastq. copies the FASTQ file toy.fastq into the current directory(~/mybioc6243/project-linux)	.means current directory and keeps a local copy for inspection cat toy.fastq Prints the entire contents of the FASTQ file to the terminal.
 Only suitable for very small files.
 Not recommended for large FASTQ files less toy.fastq opens the file in an interactive viewer.
 Scroll up/down